 The 2 fundamental umbrella use case for Leeds DS are:

 - Personal health and symptoms monitoring

-To realise these use cases, Leeds DS will deploy energy monitoring equipment along with home sensors (door open/close, temperature, moisture etc.) and smart multifunctional wearables (Smart watches) and provide services around fall detection, emergency triggers, remote monitoring of vital health stats and non-intrusive behaviour/anomaly detection system to help give confidence for elders sustain their lives in their homes for longer time.
+To realise these use cases, Leeds DS will deploy energy monitoring equipment along with home sensors (door open/close, temperature, moisture etc.) and smart multifunctional wearables (Smart watches).
+It will provide services around fall detection, emergency triggers, remote monitoring of vital health stats and non-intrusive behaviour/anomaly detection system to help give confidence for people to sustain their lives in their homes for longer.
 The DS will further demonstrate reduction in social isolation through connections via technology and early intervention.

 The DS will use existing services and technologies along with service providers to demonstrate new infrastructure created on top of these.

 Daily activity monitoring at home: Monitoring of Activities of Daily Living (ADL), basic and instrumental, for informal carers support, for formal carers follow up and self-management.
 Emergency Triggers: Detect mono or multidimensional patterns or specific events combinations requiring external immediate attention.
 Emergency is regulated by standards, and very specific needs arouse, also in ethical and legal terms Reduction in Social Isolation.